-1. Push and hold the engine stop button or turn the main switch to "OFF" (off).
+1. Turn the main switch to "OFF" (off).

-After stopping the engine, disconnect the fuel line if there is a fuel joint on the outboard motor.

-3. Tighten the air vent screw on the fuel tank cap (if equipped).

-4. Remove the key if the boat will be left unattended.
+- After stopping the engine, disconnect the fuel line or close the fuel cock if there is a fuel joint or a fuel cock on the boat. - 3.
+Tighten the air vent screw on the fuel tank cap (if equipped). - Remove the key if the boat will be left unattended.

-The engine can also be stopped by pulling the lanyard and removing the lock plate from the engine stop switch, then turning the main switch to "OFF" (off).
+The engine can also be stopped by pulling the lanyard and removing the clip from the engine stop switch, then turning the main switch to "OFF" (off).